Elms of Charleston

 Construction of the Elms began in 1987 and continues today.
 The original builder was Summerville Homes, but the community is being built out by Ryland Homes.
-Two hundred fifty homes are here, with another 75 planned.
+Two hundred fifty homes are here, with another 75 or so planned.
 Flat and wooded, the community boasts Lowcountry charm and a sense of privacy.

 The residences are all single level, and they are not crowded together.
 Sizes range from approximately 1,400 square feet to nearly 2,000 square feet with two to three bedrooms and two baths.
 All homes have an attached one or two car garage.
-Most residences have mature landscaping, a front or back porch, plantation shutters and pitched roofs.
+Most residences have mature landscaping, a front or back porch, plantation shutters and a pitched roof.
 Exteriors are vinyl with wood trim.
 Streets meander so that traffic is minimal, ensuring quiet neighborhoods.

 Residents gather at the clubhouse for a variety of activities, including card games, pot lucks, dances and more.
-Outside of the clubhoues, a swimming pool, tennis courts and walking trails await.
+Outside of the clubhouses, a swimming pool, tennis courts and walking trails await.
 A full time activities director makes sure that there is always something to do.
 Day trips to surrounding cultural amenities and the beach happen on a regular basis.